 Cutaneous T-Cell Lymphoma

-What is cutaneous T-cell lymphoma (CTCL)?
+What is cutaneous T-cell lymphoma?

-How common is cutaneous T-cell lymphoma (CTCL)?
+How common are cutaneous T-cell lymphomas?

 Symptoms and Causes

-What are the symptoms of cutaneous T-cell lymphoma (CTCL)?
+What are cutaneous T-cell lymphoma symptoms?

 Diagnosis and Tests